Doug Baldwin

-Douglas Dewayne Baldwin Jr. (born September 21, 1988) is an American former professional football player who was a wide receiver for the Seattle Seahawks of the National Football League (NFL).
+Douglas Dewayne Baldwin Jr. (born September 21, 1988) is an American former professional football player who spent his entire eight-season career as a wide receiver with the Seattle Seahawks of the National Football League (NFL).
 He played college football for the Stanford Cardinal and was signed by the Seahawks as an undrafted free agent in 2011.
-Baldwin is the Seahawks third all-time leader in team receptions and receiving yards, second in receiving touchdowns and was selected to the Pro Bowl twice and won Super Bowl XLVIII with them over the Denver Broncos.
+Baldwin is the Seahawks third all-time leader in team receptions and receiving yards, second in receiving touchdowns and was selected to the Pro Bowl twice and won Super Bowl XLVIII with them.

-Early years
+Early life

 Baldwin grew up in Gulf Breeze, Florida.
-He played youth football and ran track in Pensacola, Florida with future NFL running back Alfred Morris.
+He played youth football and ran track in Pensacola, Florida, with future NFL running back Alfred Morris.
 He played football for the Gulf Breeze High School Dolphins.
 As a senior, Baldwin had 42 receptions for 682 yards (16.2 avg.) with six touchdowns.

 In track & field, Baldwin competed in the jumping events, recording top-jumps of 1.94 meters in the high jump and 6.65 meters in the long jump.

 College career

-Baldwin played college football at Stanford from 2007 to 2010.
+Baldwin played college football at Stanford University from 2007 to 2010.
 He served as a wide receiver and kick returner.
 He led the Cardinal football team in receiving yards and touchdowns his senior year.
 In all four seasons with the Cardinal, Baldwin's head coach was Jim Harbaugh.